Austrian-Japanese Youth Exchange ÖJJ

 How can one participate in the Austrian-Japanese Youth Exchange?

 The Austrian-Japanese Youth Exchange is primarily supported by its two member organizations ÖJAB and the Austrian-Japanese Society (ÖJG).
 Hence 18 to 30 year-old members affiliated to one of these two organizations or the third member organization Österreichisches Ferienwerk take priority.
-If someone currently lives in one of ÖJAB’s student dormitories or did so in the past, they are an ÖJAB member.
-Furthermore, people who are attending courses in the Education & Integration sector of ÖJAB are also members, as well as otherwise affiliated individuals.
+People affiliated to ÖJAB include persons living in one of ÖJAB’s student dormitories or did so in the past, persons attending courses in the Education & Integration sector and persons being members of ÖJAB.
 To become a member of the Austrian-Japanese Society one has to join via www.oejg.org.

 Coronavirus Pandemic: No Youth Exchange possible until further Notice